For media inquiries contact:

 General Zinni has participated in numerous environmental security, defense, diplomacy and leadership studies and authored best sellers entitled Battle Ready and The Battle for Peace.
 His most recent book, Leading the Charge, was published in August 2009.
 He has held academic positions that include the Stanley Chair in Ethics at the Virginia Military Institute; the Nimitz Chair at the University of California, Berkeley; the Hofheimer Chair at the Joint Forces Staff College; and the Harriman Professorship of Government at the Reves Center for International Studies at the College of William and Mary.
 He is also a Distinguished Military Fellow of the Center for Defense Information, a part of the World Security Institute.

 General Zinni graduated with a Bachelor’s degree in Economics from Villanova University, and holds Masters degrees in International Relations from Salve Regina College and in Management and Supervision from Central Michigan University, as well as honorary doctorates from Villanova University, The College of William & Mary and the Maine Maritime Academy.

-Arcanum Global, a subsidiary of Magellan Investment Holdings Ltd., is a global intelligence firm that provides a host of bespoke and tailored strategic intelligence products to government entities and the private sector across a range of industries.
-By maintaining a highly diversified intelligence and business network around the globe, Arcanum’s industry-leading global resources and technical expertise are delivered from its offices in Washington DC, London, Paris, Zurich, New York, and Hong Kong.
+Arcanum, a subsidiary of Magellan Investment Holdings Ltd., is a global intelligence firm that provides a host of bespoke and tailored strategic intelligence products to government entities and the private sector across a range of industries.
+By maintaining a highly diversified intelligence and business network around the globe, Arcanum’s industry-leading global resources and technical expertise are delivered from its offices in Washington, DC, London, Paris, Zurich, and Hong Kong.
 For further information, go to www.arcanumglobal.com or contact Yael Hartmann, Vice President of the Strategic Communications Group, at firstname.lastname@example.org.

 Yael Hartmann: email@example.com